na-na-hi/renget/archive/miniproxy.md

 - I don't have a tripcode
 - I will check the emails and answer every single one of them.
 - You can donate api keys and sources for access to the proxy.
+PLEASE DONT FILL YOUR PERSONAL KEYS WITH MONEY THAT'S NOT WHAT I MEAN.
 - The proxy will only use organization keys.
 - Miniproxy is not logged and will never be.
 - I am not accepting monetary donations because they caused too much drama.